JunusErgin/WP-Chroma-Keyer/README.md

 # Problems / Bugs
-Please create a an issue.
+Please create an issue.
 I'll try to fix the problem with you.

 ## Contributors